microsoft/jacdac/spectool/README.md

 This 32 bit are available, it's recommended to stick to low numbers.

 Many events have no arguments, like the `take_off` one.
-Arguments can be specified as for other interfaces.
+Arguments can be specified as for registers and commands.